enaon/eucWatch/P8/m_gb/README.md

 This file provides support for the [Gardetbridge](https://f-droid.org/en/packages/nodomain.freeyourgadget.gadgetbridge/) android app.
 It also uses the weather [companion app](https://codeberg.org/Freeyourgadget/Gadgetbridge/wiki/Weather) to display current weather information.

-This file depends on notifications and main clock face apps.

-It also uses the settings face(swipe up-BT) to enable/disable the service.
+It  uses the settings face(swipe up-BT) to enable/disable the service.

 ###### What works